ibm-cloud-docs/account/catalog-add-private.md

 {: #create-cicd-product}
 {: cli}

 Complete the following steps to add your software by using the CLI.
 You can use this task in a CI/CD process.
+To add software from a private repository, you must include a personal access token.

-1. Create a private catalog.
+1. Run the [ibmcloud catalog create](/docs/cli?topic=cli-manage-catalogs-plugin#create-catalog) command to create a private catalog.
 Private catalogs provide a way for you to manage access to products for users in your account.
-For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#create-catalog) for creating a private catalog.
     ```bash
     ibmcloud catalog create --name CATALOG [--catalog-description "DESCRIPTION"]
     ```
     {: codeblock}

-1. Add software to your private catalog.
-For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#create-offering) for adding software to your private catalog.
+1. Run the [ibmcloud catalog offering create](/docs/cli?topic=cli-manage-catalogs-plugin#create-offering) command to add software to your private catalog.
     ```bash
-    ibmcloud catalog offering create --catalog "Name of catalog" --zipurl https://software.url.com.tgz
+    ibmcloud catalog offering create [--catalog CATALOG-NAME] [--zipurl URL]
     ```
     {: codeblock}

     If you want to import software from a private repository, you can use a personal access token by adding [--token TOKEN] to your command.
     {: important}

-1. Add a category.
+1. Run the [ibmcloud catalog offering add-category](/docs/cli?topic=cli-manage-catalogs-plugin#add-category-offering) command to add a category to your product.
 By default, the **Developer tools** category is added to your product.
-For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#add-category-offering) for adding a category.
     ```bash
-    ibmcloud catalog offering add-category --catalog "Name of catalog" --offering "software-offering" --category "category"
+    ibmcloud catalog offering add-category --catalog CATALOG_NAME [--offering OFFERING] [--category CATEGORY]
     ```
     {: codeblock}

-1. Import the software version that you want in your catalog.
+1. Run the [ibmcloud catalog offering import-version](/docs/cli?topic=cli-manage-catalogs-plugin#import-offering-version) command to import the software version that you want in your catalog.
     ```bash
-    ibmcloud catalog offering import-version -c <CATALOGID> -o <OFFERINGID> --zipurl <TGZ> --target-version <VERSION>
+    ibmcloud catalog offering import-version --catalog CATALOG --offering OFFERING_NAME --zipurl URL
     ```
     {: codeblock}